Conducting Research

 • Due to storage and retrieval limitations, researchers may not be able to review all the materials requested at one appointment.
 Be prepared for multiple visits.
 The Archivist will advise at the time the request is made if more appointments are required.

 • The use of laptop computers is encouraged.
-Power sources are provided at the tables in the reading room (Emmanuel College Library).
+Power sources are provided.
 Wireless internet access is also available.

-• For the protection and preservation of the material, gloves may be required for photographs, art, and other artifacts and these will be provided.
+• For the protection and preservation of the material, gloves may be required for photographs, art, and other artifacts.
+Staff will provide the appropriate gloves.

 Office Hours